onesamket/Neumorphism-Login-Form-uisng-html-css-javascript/README.md

 - User-friendly login form interface.
 - JavaScript validation for input fields to enforce data integrity.
-- Validation checks for username and password length.
 - Display of error messages for invalid input.
 - Submit button to process the login request.